Legal U.S. Oscar betting for the second time

 Where can you bet on Oscars?

 So far, New Jersey and Indiana are the only states willing to offer Oscar bets.
 We don’t know exactly how many sportsbooks will offer Oscar betting yet and on which categories.
 So far, New Jersey boasts five sportsbooks (DraftKings, FanDuel, Fox Bet, 888 Sportsbook and Caesars) with posted odds.
-DraftKings is also taking wagers in Indiana.
+DraftKings is also offering sports betting in Indiana taking Oscars wagers.

 The “Big Six” categories are: